MultiCoreNop/CANard/README.rst

 Example
 -------

-This examples goes on bus and prints received messages:
+This example goes on bus and prints received messages:

 .. code:: python